Dark Christmas Pudding

 -

-Prepare dried fruits and nuts:
+Prepare dried fruits and nuts

 -

-Mix dry ingredients:
+Mix dry ingredients

 -

-Combine fruits and rinds:
+Add fruits and citrus

 -